bsmith89/StrainFacts-manuscript/doc/submission.md

 the right of the red dotted line reflecting an improvement of our method over the consensus, based on the normalized, best-match Hamming distance.
 Each dot represents an individual SCG reflecting a putative genotype found in the analysed sample.
-SCGs from all species found in one sample are represented, and marker colors reflect the metagenotype entropy of that species, a proxy for the potential strain diversity represented.
-Axes are on a "symmetric" log scale, with linear placement of values below 10-2.
+SCGs from all species found in either of the focal samples are represented, and marker colors reflect the metagenotype entropy of that species in the relevant focal sample, a proxy for the potential strain diversity represented.
+Axes are on a "symmetric" log scale, with linear placement of values below 10^-2^.
 A version of this panel colored by metagenotype horizontal coverage is in Supplementary [@Fig:scg-supp].
-**(B)** A non-metric multidimensional scaling ordination of 68 SCGs and inferred genotypes for one species, _S. thermophilus_, with notably high strain diversity in the focal sample.
+**(B)** A non-metric multidimensional scaling ordination of 68 SCGs and inferred genotypes for one species, _S. thermophilus_, with notably high strain diversity in one focal sample.
 Circles represent SCGs, are colored by their assignment to one of four identified clusters, and larger markers indicate greater horizontal coverage.
 Triangles represent StrainFacts genotypes inferred to be at greater than 1% relative abundance, and larger markers reflect a higher inferred relative abundance.
-The red cross represents the consensus metagenotype of the analysed sample.
+The red cross represents the consensus metagenotype of that focal sample.
 ](fig/scg_comparison_figure.dpi200.png){#fig:scg}

 Of the 75 species represented in our SCG dataset, one stood out for having